Saniamos/SlidingPuzzleSolver/README.md

 Of course you can always just load the Haskell and play with it as you wish.

-One last note: the longest a was able to wait for a result and not stoping before it returned was for the input ./Main 40 100000.
-Whereas .Main 20 100000 solves in about 5min.
+One last note: ./Main 20 100000 solves in about 5min.
+Whereas ./Main 20 10000 of course is not as good mixed and therefore solves in just about 40 seconds.